 Coal - including both hard coal and lignite - is currently mined in 12 EU countries, in a total of 41 regions.
 This makes it the most abundant fossil fuel in the EU and an important source of economic activity in these regions.
 The coal sector provides jobs to about 240,000 people: about 180,000 in the mining of coal and lignite and about 60,000 in coal- and lignite-fired power plants.
 Coal accounts for about a quarter of all electricity production in the EU and is also an important fuel for industrial processes such as steel production, although the production and consumption of coal in the EU has been steadily declining over the past few decades.

 Coal is nevertheless the most carbon-intensive energy fuel in the EU's energy mix.
 As the EU is working towards drastically reducing its carbon emissions, including those from coal-fired power plants, the deployment of advanced technologies such as carbon capture and storage (CCS) is key for the long-term sustainability of coal use.

-Anyone with an interest in successful economic transformation of coal mining regions, including public authorities (national and regional), industry, social partners and civil society is invited to join the Platform.
+The Platform on Coal Regions in Transition is part of the Coal and Carbon-Intensive Regions in Transition Initiative, included in the Clean Energy for All Europeans Package of November 2016.
+Its activities are currently focused on coal regions, with the intention of expanding to carbon-intensive regions in the future.
+Anyone with an interest in the successful economic transformation of such regions, including representatives of public authorities (national and regional), industry, social partners and civil society is invited to join the Platform.
 To get involved, please contact ENER-COAL-PLATFORM@ec.europa.eu.